-MEBC 1130: Coding Procedures II (HCPCS): 3 credits
+1130: Coding MEBC Procedures II (HCPCS): 3 credits

 In this course, students will analyze the evolution of HCPCS codes in the medical coding field, including key terms related to HCPCS Level II coding.
-They will distinguish between the two levels of HCPCS, their components, and CPT/HCPCS structure.
-They will describe standards, procedures, ethical and legal aspects, forms, and documentation required by Medicare and Medicaid for HCPCS codes.
+They will distinguish between the two levels of HCPCS, their components, and structure.
+They CPT/HCPCS will describe standards, procedures, ethical and legal aspects, forms, and documentation required by Medicare and Medicaid for HCPCS codes.
 They will discuss the importance of proper clinical documentation to ensure accurate coding.
 Furthermore, they will apply guidelines and general rules of this coding system for the assignment of procedure codes and level II HCPCS services for outpatient care to obtain reimbursement for services rendered.